 Thankfully the next few portages went well, Hentie and I started a method of short-cutting the smaller portages by doing a single carry rather than 2.
 This cut them by 2/3 since we only had to walk once but put more strain on our bodies since we'd put the big packs on our backs and then just carry the canoe with all the other gear still in it.
 It's hard to say if it saved much energy in the end, but it certainly saved us a lot of time.
 We didn't get too far ahead of the others as we used the extra time we gained to have a quick nap in the canoe or a cigar (or both!).
 We also spent some time casting for pike, occasionally getting lucky and not caring too much if we didn't.
 It was a beautiful day and we knew our trip was coming to an end already so we just relaxed and enjoyed it.

-[Another messy ending to a portage - this one was after the MH falls]
+Another messy ending to a portage - this is the "rock flake portage".

 By around 5 in the afternoon we finally made camp on Lunch Lake.
 It was our must rustic camp yet on the trip (LU-C3), but it worked well and was protected a bit from the gusty winds that were out of the west now.
 It was hot in the sun but soon much cooler weather started blowing it.
 We thought we were for sure in for more storms and set up an elaborate tarp over the fire - just in case.
 We were all fairly tired and fished out and after a good supper and camp fire we retired for the night - our last in WCPP for 2014.

-[This is a rustic camp - but it worked well and we had TONS of firewood just laying around]
+This is a rustic camp - but it worked well and we had TONS of firewood just laying around from the snowdown / blowdown event of October 2012.

 Saturday, July 12 2014